tendermint/tendermint/spec/abci/README.md

 # ABCI

+ABCI stands for "**A**pplication **B**lock**c**hain **I**nterface".
 ABCI is the interface between Tendermint (a state-machine replication engine) and your application (the actual state machine).
-It consists of a set of _methods_, where each method has a corresponding `Request` and `Response` message type.
-Tendermint calls the ABCI methods on the ABCI application by sending the `Request*` messages and receiving the `Response*` messages in return.
+It consists of a set of _methods_, each with a corresponding `Request` and `Response`message type.
+To perform state-machine replication, Tendermint calls the ABCI methods on the ABCI application by sending the `Request*` messages and receiving the `Response*` messages in return.

-All message types are defined in a [protobuf file](https://github.com/tendermint/tendermint/blob/master/proto/tendermint/abci/types.proto).
+All ABCI messages and methods are defined in [protocol buffers](https://github.com/tendermint/spec/blob/master/proto/abci/types.proto).
-This allows Tendermint to run applications written in any programming language.
+This allows Tendermint to run with applications written in many programming languages.

 This specification is split as follows: